ThomasonV/AdvancedCSharpDemo/README.md

 # AdvancedCSharpDemo

-Jednoduchý konzolový projekt v C# ukazující základní výpis do konzole.
+A simple C# console project demonstrating basic console output.

-## Popis
+## Description

-Tento projekt slouží jako ukázka základní struktury C# konzolové aplikace.
+This project serves as an example of a basic C# console application structure.
-Obsahuje pouze jeden soubor `Program.cs` s jednoduchým výpisem textu.
+It contains only one file, `Program.cs`, with a simple text output.

-## Požadavky
+## Requirements

-- .NET 8 SDK nebo novější
+- .NET 8 SDK or newer
-- Visual Studio 2022 nebo Visual Studio Code
+- Visual Studio 2022 or Visual Studio Code

-## Spuštění
+## Running the Project

-1. Otevřete projekt ve Visual Studiu.
+1. Open the project in Visual Studio.
-2. Stiskněte `F5` nebo klikněte na **Start** pro spuštění programu.
+2. Press `F5` or click **Start** to run the program.
-3. Výsledek se zobrazí v konzoli.
+3. The output will appear in the console.

-## Struktura souborů
+## File Structure

-- `Program.cs` – hlavní program s výpisem
+- `Program.cs` – main program with output
-- `AdvancedCSharpDemo.sln` – soubor řešení
+- `AdvancedCSharpDemo.sln` – solution file
-- `AdvancedCSharpDemo.csproj` – projektový soubor
+- `AdvancedCSharpDemo.csproj` – project file
-- `.gitignore` – ignorované soubory pro Git
+- `.gitignore` – files ignored by Git

-## Autor
+## Author

 Tomáš Vokurka